d3x0r/STFRPhysics/LightSpeedSim.md

 - [Second Demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed2a.html) : fast moving observer, stationary body
 - [Third Demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed3.html) : fast moving body, with a stationary observer on the body (offset can chance)
 - [Fourth Demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed4.html) : fast moving body, stationary observer on the body, the direction of the velocity that space is moving around the body is added.
-- [Last Demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed3b.html) : Two independent spaces moving relative to each other that can observe each other.
+- [Fifth 2D Demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed3b.html) : Two independent spaces moving relative to each other that can observe each other.
 Each has their own velocity, which then gives a relative velocity between the bodies.
+- [3D Perspective test](https://d3x0r.github.io/Voxelarium.js/index2-dual-view.html)This is a modified [Voxelarium](https://github.com/d3x0r/Voxelarium.js)voxel world with relatistic corrections applied.
+When the speed of the observer and the speed of the observed is the same, the world is very square in perspective.
+This shows a orthographic camera (on the left) which shows the real transformations applied to the surface and a perspective camera(on the right) which shows the world from the observers viewpoint; and completes the transformation to be square. ([More info...](https://github.com/d3x0r/STFRPhysics/blob/master/LightSpeedSim.md#3d-voxel-world-with-perspective-camera))
+- [3D Shape test](https://d3x0r.github.io/IsoSurface-MultiTexture/index-blackvoxel-lorentz.html)Used the [marching tetrahedra](https://github.com/d3x0r/IsoSurface-MultiTexture) framework to show a shape with an observer in the center, being able to apply an offset to that observer, but use the orbit camera (with a perspective matrix) to show what the observer sees, but not from the observer's perspective.

 ## The Math